-A hand mixer is an absolute must for every kitchen, it's an inexpensive and versatile tool which is great for baking and preparing all kinds of delicious food from cakes, cookies to whipped cream toppings and more.
+A hand mixer is an absolute must for every kitchen.
+It's an inexpensive and versatile tool which is great for baking and preparing all kinds of delicious food from cakes and cookies to whipped cream toppings and more.

 So long as you make sure you get in the habit of cleaning your hand mixer straight after use you'll have no problems keeping it clean.
-Follow these simple steps to keep it clean and always ready to go.
+Follow these simple steps for a hassle-free clean up.

-- Use a clean toothbrush or toothpick to get at the hard to reach spots
+- Use a clean toothbrush or toothpick to clear out crevices or hard to reach spots.

-People tend to neglect the cord but it is important to keep it clean.
+People tend to neglect the cord but it can get grubby after a while.

-- Using a clean cloth dipped in white vinegar, give the cord a good rub
+- Using a clean cloth dipped in white vinegar to give the cord a good clean.

-There are plenty of recipes out there that you and your friends and family will undoubtedly love, and below we've picked a few of our favourites.
+There are plenty of recipes out there that you and your friends and family will love that your hand mixer can help you out with.

 110g butter (must be at room temperature)